SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 Key Takeaways

-2. The landscape of SEND acronyms is active, requiring teachers to engage in continuous professional development to maintain currency.
+2. The system of SEND acronyms is active, requiring teachers to engage in continuous professional development to maintain currency.
 Policy shifts, evolving diagnostic criteria, and regional variations mean that terminology, such as the shift from ASD to ASC for autism, is not static (Norwich, 2013).
 Regularly updating one's understanding of these abbreviations ensures effective communication and adherence to current best practice in supporting learners with SEND.

 The SEND Support Ecosystem: Key Players & Documents infographic for teachers